monk-io/docs/_mkdocs/docs/guides/basic-app.md

 ### Preparing a Monk manifest

-Let's start writing a template that will describe where to get the app, how to configure it and how to run it in the right context.
+Let's start writing a Kit that will describe where to get the app, how to configure it and how to run it in the right context.
 Start a new file called `app.yaml` and put the following contents there:

 === "app.yaml"